AmbroseOtundo/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Strings, arrays and pointers Readme file (new)
+# More pointers, arrays and strings